TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix those knife offsets on character
-- "X connected" notifiers in chat, in gray

 - Cooldowns for chat
 	- Both client side and server side
 	- Although maybe later, at least we'll ban griefers early

-- chat notifier: X has joined the Resistance/Metropolis
-- chat notifier: X is now a spectator
-	- Except when connected for the first time?

 - In-game tip system
 	- Contextual